lituusX/Intellinoun/README.md

 # Intellinoun

+## 🚧 WIP

 Intellinoun is a repository containing various scripts and datasets for Nouns LLM.
-The project is a work in progress and data is updated once every 24 hours.
+The project automatically updates data every 24 hours.

 ## Project Structure